Elevating the FBO Experience

 Aviation International News (AIN) is a prominent industry publication that covers all aspects of aviation, including business, military, and transport.
 Its annual survey report has been produced since 1981 and offers an independent, online evaluation of FBOs worldwide.

 About American Aero FTW

 Ranked #1 in the world in the 2020 Aviation International News (AIN) FBO Survey, American Aero FTW is a fixed-base operator (FBO) located at Meacham International Airport (KFTW) in Fort Worth, Texas.
 The business is focused on refueling, ground handling, servicing, and storing of business and private aviation aircraft and provides extensive crew and passenger amenities.
 In January 2017, American Aero FTW unveiled a new 8,400-square-foot facility as the primary tenant and only FBO in the airport’s administration building.
 The FBO offers 280,000 square feet of leasable hangar and office space.
 American Aero also leads the industry in ground handling safety as one of the first FBOs to earn International Standard for Business Aircraft Handling (IS-BAH) accreditation in 2015.
 In 2017, it was among the first FBOs to earn Stage 2 certification.
-In 2019, it was the first FBO in the world to receive Stage 3 IS-BAH certification, a rigorous safety and ground handling accreditation from the International Business Aviation Council (IBAC).
-American Aero is an AvFuel branded and Signature Select™ affiliated FBO and offers AvTrip and Signature TailWins® points, Signature Status® benefits, and the benefits of the Signature Flight Support network.
+In 2019, it was the first FBO in the world to receive Stage 3 certification.
+IS-BAH is a rigorous safety and ground handling accreditation from the International Business Aviation Council (IBAC).
+American Aero FTW is an AvFuel branded and Signature Select™ affiliated FBO and offers AvTrip and Signature TailWins® points, Signature Status® benefits, and the benefits of the Signature Flight Support network.